 Adat Shalom has purchased a section at the Garden of Remembrance Memorial Park, Gan Zikaron, a nonprofit Jewish cemetery in Northern Montgomery County.
 Plots can be purchased through the Adat Shalom office.
 Call the Executive Director at 301-767-3333, ext.107 to learn more and to discuss your needs.

-Should a death occur in your immediate circle, please call one of our clergy, a Lifecycle chairperson, or the office.
+Should a death occur in your immediate circle, please email email@example.com (all clergy, staff and members of the Life Cycle committee receive these emails) or call the office at 301-767-3333.
 Whoever you reach first will in turn notify the others, and the community will be there for you as quickly as possible.

 Tahara is the ritual pouring of water before dressing the met for burial.
 Also refers to the entire service.
 Participation in tahara is a mitzvah of the highest order performed by Jews to honor a deceased person who is Jewish, and Adat Shalom has compiled a “Reconstructionist Tahara Handbook for Women and Men” that contains the service and instructions for performing tahara.